CyndiMorris/AnalyticsProjects/Sparkify/Readme.md

 * (4)dimension tables: **`songs`, `artists`, `users` and `time`**
 ** Contain the primaray keys which will be used to reference back to the fact table.

+Why use a relational database:
+- JOINS are required
+- Structured data types
+- Enables efficient data aggregation
+-  SQL proficiency is adequate for this analysis
+-  Data volume is not large enough to require big data solutions

 ## Software and Packages